 ASTR 201.
 Astronomy, 3 credits

 Observational descriptions of the moon, stars, planets and galaxies.
 Theories of their origin and evolution.
 Use of telescopes and other observational equipment, and analysis of observations.
 Two lectures and one lab per week.
-Prerequisite: MATH 095 or equivalent.
+Prerequisite: Math Gen Ed must be met.

 NSCI 105.
 Introduction to Physical Science, 4 credits

 Selected concepts underlying present understanding of the physical universe.
 Topics include motion and Newton's Laws, energy, electricity and electromagnetism; chemical structure and reactions; and elements of astronomy and geology.
 Some lecture demonstration and laboratory experience.
 Prerequisite: MATH 095 or equivalent.

 Study of energy, its use and the underlying physics principles.
 Topics include energy, work, heat and conservation of energy; energy conversions; energy resources; energy uses and impacts on the environment; renewable and nonrenewable energies; and future energy alternatives.
 Lectures and Laboratory sessions.
 Prerequisite: MATH 171.